WPSCertBadge

 ♦Discussion Series

-Human Security rests on the strength of societal elements we define as societal stabilizers.
-Our advocacy efforts focus on six elements of human security.
+Human security is anchored in the strength of key societal elements, which we refer to as societal stabilizers.
+Our efforts prioritize six critical components of human security.

 • Food Security